oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_actions_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The scope for the SQL tuning task.
-For LIMITED scope, the SQL profile recommendation is excluded, so the task is faster.
+For LIMITED scope, the SQL profile recommendation is excluded, so the task is executed faster.
 For COMPREHENSIVE scope, the SQL profile recommendation is included.</div>
                                             <div>Required for <em>action=start_sql_tuning_task</em>.</div>
                                                         </td>
             </tr>